Maloney Home Page | The Cruelest Equation in Introductory Thermodynamics

 I hope that at least one of the lines of reasoning below makes intuitive sense and provides a strategy to avoid the same sense of betrayal from other equations.

-Explanation 1: The heat capacity never coupled the internal energy to the temperature for arbitrary conditions.
+Explanation 1: The heat capacity at constant condition X doesn’t couple the internal energy to the temperature for arbitrary condition X.

 The equation \(dU=C_V\,dT\) might tempt us to think that \(C_V\) or \(C\) in general is some type of universal coupling constant between \(dU\) and \(dT\).
 Not true!
 Not true at all.
 What the heat capacity always does is to couple incoming heat transfer to an increase in temperature (when all we're doing is heating a system, under any conditions).